lamnhan066/isolate_manager/README.md

 ## **Features**

-- An easy way to create multiple long-lived (keep it active to send and receive data) isolates for a function.
+- An easy way to create multiple long-lived isolates for a function (keep it active to send and receive data).

-- Supports `Worker` on the Web (`Worker` is the real Isolate on the Web).
-The plugin will use `Future` (and `Stream`) if  the `Worker` is unavailable in the working browser or is not configured.
+- Supports `Worker` on the Web (If the `Worker` is unavailable in the working browser or is not configured, the `Future` (and `Stream`) will be used instead).

 - Supports `WASM` on the Web.